-The chance to visit the set of Nurses this past April was fascinating because it was like stepping into a real hospital, plus there was a (sadly, not in use) full interior of a bar set that is going to come into play later in the season in the Global show.
+The chance to visit the set of Nurses in April 2019 was fascinating because it was like stepping into a real hospital, plus there was a (sadly, not in use) full interior of a bar set that is going to come into play later in the season in the Global show.
 On the day that I visited, the cast was filming for an episode that will air later in the season, but also doing some pickups for an earlier episode.
 It was nice to see the contrast, but the bar in particular was significant, because while filming wasn’t taking place at this location, members of the personable cast would pop in and sit down at the bar.

 We had the chance to speak with all of the main cast members of Nurses, though we were delighted for the opportunity to speak one-on-one with the lead of the series, who was termed the “heart”, actor Tiera Skovbye (who plays Grace Knight).

 The following is a condensed and edited version of an on-set interview and a later extended phone conversation with Tiera Skovbye of the already renewed series Nurses.

 *This interview originally ran on January 6, 2020*